 New York University School of Law participates in exchange programs with sixteen law faculties around the world.
 Encouraging our students to study abroad and receiving exchange students from other countries enhances the Law School’s goal of providing opportunities for the study of global legal issues.
-While you are here at the University, you will follow the same policies and procedures as our full-time LL.M. students, which can be found online.
+While you are here at the University, you will follow the same policies and procedures as our full-time LLM students.

-Please note that Introduction to U.S. Law begins in mid-August, two weeks prior to the start of fall classes and provides, as well as foundational knowledge and skills, an opportunity to meet fellow international students and acclimate to the Law School prior to the beginning of the semester.
+Introduction to US Law begins in mid-August, two weeks prior to the start of fall classes and provides foundational knowledge and skills as well as an opportunity to meet fellow international students and acclimate to the Law School prior to the beginning of the semester.

-Exchange students who enter in the spring and will not be present for the Introduction to U.S. Law course may wish to review the textbook for the class.
-We strongly recommend that spring Exchange students register for U.S. Legal Research, Writing and Analysis II which focuses on the research, writing and analysis skills important to success in a U.S. law school.
+Exchange students who enter in the spring and will not be present for the Introduction to US Law course may wish to review the textbook for the class.
+We strongly recommend that spring Exchange students register for Graduate Lawyering I which focuses on the research, writing and analysis skills important to success in a US law school.

 For comprehensive information on our Exchange Programs, including information for JD students wishing to study abroad, please visit the Hauser website.